-- 1. The Equity shares of the Company of face value of ₹ 10/- each were sub-divided into 10 (ten) equity shares of face value of Re.
+- The Equity shares of the Company of face value of ₹ 10/- each were sub-divided into 10 (ten) equity share of Re.
 1/- each with effect from September 21, 2021. - 2.
-All listing and custodial fees to the stock exchanges and depositories have been duly paid upto financial year 2022-23.
+All listing and custodial fees to the stock exchanges and depositories have been duly paid upto financial